sim590/lain-wiki/Utilities.md

 classified as "low priority".
 If it's equal to 0, nothing special happens.

-This requires to define additional colors in your `theme.lua`.
-For example:
+This requires to define additional colors in your `theme.lua`:

 ```lua
 theme.border_focus_highprio  = "#FF0000"